-Rather than diagramming all your devices yourself, network topology mappers automatically scan your equipment and display them on a map (or multiple maps).
+Rather than diagramming all your devices yourself, a network topology mapper can automatically scan your equipment and display them on a map (or multiple maps).
 You have the option to change the layout, colors, and icons to suit your preferences.
 Within minutes, you see your network infrastructure on a screen—constantly updating in real time as the devices send information back about their current availability.

 To cut down on inefficient manual troubleshooting

 Think about the last time a user called to tell you the network was slow.
 What did you check first?
 The switch that's nearing capacity and caused the problem last time, or the router you know needs to be replaced?
 For a small network, this kind of shot-in-the-dark troubleshooting might work most of the time, but such manual efforts are not scalable for a large, growing network.
 Whether your network is large or small, a visual display that specifically shows you what's down can save you significant time and frustration.

 To show how your map actually exists in real life

 A list of IP addresses isn't helpful when you're trying to identify the scope of a network emergency and what devices might have been impacted.
 You need to see where devices are and what's connected to what.
-Network topology mappers give you flexibility to organize devices in the way that makes most sense to you.
+A network topology mapper give you flexibility to organize devices in the way that makes most sense to you.

 Topology is just a fancy word for showing how elements are positioned in relation to one another.
 When you can see the position of your workstations, switches, and servers, you can better manage and monitor their performance.
 Our gallery of network maps shows how people are doing this in real life with Intermapper.

 To learn the network layout